 - Find videos faster: Create video hubs for each team, vertical, and use case that support managers can share publicly.

 - Save time: Create a hub of videos to answer customers’ most frequently asked questions.

 - Train the team: Gather the team’s best walk-throughs and support videos, plus compile customer reactions.

-The advanced permissions available in video libraries mean that internal communications teams can share content with employees without fear of anything being leaked.
+The advanced permissions in video libraries mean that internal communications teams can share content with employees without fear of leaking anything.
 But that’s not all:

 - Provide on-demand help: Create an employee resource video library for everything from personal benefits information to what to do in an emergency.

 - Lockdown sensitive videos: Restrict access at the video level based on the viewer’s domain, role, or business unit.

 - Develop every department: Work with leaders from each department to create role-specific hubs for training videos.